arpanraj/arpanraj.github.io/README.md

 - Developed Python API for 10 types of sensor nodes such as smart water meters and smart waste management systems for a smart building management solution.
     - Smart building automation solution used across 100+ locations.
     - Ensured real-time data collection and swift response to anomalies at scale.
 - Engineered computer vision models to count people using TensorFlow, OpenCV and Keras in Python for security and surveillance prototype.
-- Developed a Python algorithm to detect the most dominant color in images and seamlessly communicated the result to Arduino for dynamic LED light display.
+- Developed a Python algorithm to detect the most dominant color in frame of continuous video and seamlessly communicated the result to Arduino for dynamic LED light display.

 ---